 Prevention is better than cure:

-The good part is that many of vector-borne diseases are preventable, through protective measures, and community mobilisation or by just being better informed and a little more cautious towards the health of yourself and your loved ones.
+The good part is that many of vector-borne diseases are preventable, through protective measures, and community mobilization or by just being better informed and a little more cautious towards the health of yourself and your loved ones.

 • Avoid visiting crowded places.